-12. The Executive Secretaries and the Treasurer shall submit their reports to the Annual General Meeting.
+12. The Executive Secretary and the Treasurer shall submit their reports to the Annual General Meeting.

-13. Four members of the Committee, including one officer, shall constitute a quorum on the Council.
+13. Four members of the Committee, including one officer, shall constitute a quorum on the Committee.
 In the absence of the Directors, a person elected by those present shall take the Chair.

 14. Ten members shall constitute a quorum at the Annual General Meeting.
-In the absence of a Director, those present will elect a Chairperson.
-The Directors (or Chairperson for the meeting) shall vote only in the event of a tie.
+In the absence of the Director, those present will elect a Chairperson.
+The Director (or Chairperson for the meeting) shall vote only in the event of a tie.